 Gluten works well at selling itself because gluten triggers a hormone in your brain that tells your stomach it’s hungry – so you will never feel full after one bowl of spaghetti or one hamburger … And sugar in most foods with gluten helps to make sure you love (actually, become addicted) to these foods, too.

-But gluten is not in everything.
+Gluten is not in everything.

 Most natural healthy foods don’t contain gluten.
 Unfortunately though, many Australian families continue to eat habitual gluten-laden foods – some even more readily than healthy gluten-free alternatives (think raw salads, vegetable omelettes, fried or curried rice, braised meat and vegetable casseroles, fruit salad, nuts and seeds, cream and fruit without the pie, just to name a few).